 A Testimonial from the Parent of a Child with Aspergers Syndrome

 “With your singing and music sessions, Nick has come out of his shell.
 He interacts with his peers, and takes part in school life in a way that was unthinkable even a few months ago.
 School teachers, officials, and caregivers have also noticed the change.
-We have tried many programs, social groups, psychologists, sports, etc., over the last 14 years, but before he started working with you, Dave always seems to be content to just stay in his room with his computer.”
+We have tried many programs, social groups, psychologists, sports, etc., over the last 14 years, but before he started working with you, Nick always seems to be content to just stay in his room with his computer.”